AI-SysBio/NoMaSS/README.md

 | Power-law (Pareto) |     ✅    |      ✅      |      ❌      |
 | Power-law (Lomax)  |     ✅    |      ❌      |      ✅      |

-With the current implementation, each distribution is parameterized by a nominal rate λ (inverse mean waiting time — or median when the mean is undefined) and a shape parameter α; constraints on α are indicated where applicable.
-With the current implementation, each available distribution are characterised by their rate and a shape parameter as follow [Full IED parametrizations are provided in reference [1] Table S1.]:
+With the current implementation, each distribution is parameterized by a nominal rate λ (inverse mean waiting time — or median when the mean is undefined) and a shape parameter α, as detailed below [Full IED parametrizations are provided in reference [1] Table S1.]: